Funder: The Commonwealth Fund

 Speaker: Neelam Gupta, MPH, MSW, Director, Clinical Supports, Innovation and Workforce Unity, OHA

-N. Gupta will discuss why OHA is committed to supporting team-based care and how doing so can promote health equity.
-She will describe Oregon’s Patient Centered Primary Care Home Program and the strategies Oregon uses to promote team-based care, including: (1) managed care contracting levers; (2) incentivizing team-based care; and (3) setting longer-term goals.
+N. Gupta discussed why OHA is committed to supporting team-based care and how doing so can promote health equity.
+She described Oregon’s Patient Centered Primary Care Home Program and the strategies Oregon uses to promote team-based care, including: (1) managed care contracting levers; (2) incentivizing team-based care; and (3) setting longer-term goals.

 III.
 Articulating the Value of Team-Based Care from a Provider Perspective